memgraph/docs/mage/algorithms/machine-learning-graph-analytics/temporal-graph-networks.md

 prediction](https://img.shields.io/badge/Link_prediction-Application-8A477F?style=for-the-badge)](/mage/algorithms/machine-learning-graph-analytics/link-prediction-algorithm)

 We can use temporal graph networks in the case of link prediction.
 In the link prediction task, **TGN** needs to correctly predict which edges won't appear - *positive samples* and which edges will not appear -
 *negative samples*.
-We use edges that arrive in batches of a stream as a *positive sample* and *negative samples* we artificially create. *Negative samples* consist of nodes that are not linked.
+We use the edges that arrive in batches of a stream as a *positive sample*, and we artificially create *negative samples*.
+The *Negative samples* consist of nodes that are not linked.
 Now, all that is left is to fire up **TGN** in **self_supervised** mode and it will do the work for you.

 [![Node